praekelt/numi-prototypes/notes/vis-user-test.md

 Hide the sequences connected to the "Glossary split" sequence

 - ask:
-Show the current path on the previous page we were viewing before clicking `[ Overview ]`
+Show the path to the "Feedback screen" sequence in the previous page we were viewing before clicking `[ Overview ]`

 Ideas to evaluate (cross-check against after testing)